Accessing Account Settings

 Use the Time format dropdown menu to record time in either a decimal format or time format (e.g. 2.5 or 2:30 for two hours and thirty minutes).

-Note that you can also select Allow overrun underneath hours per day and/or hours per week.
+You can decide whether to allow overrun of an employee's scheduled time for the day or week.
 This will allow users to fill in more hours than the amount specified.
-If left unchecked, users will receive an error message when trying to add more hours than those specified in this module.
+If left unchecked, users will receive an error message when trying to add more hours than those defined in the Schedule Settings module.

 Finally, you can enable or disable the enforcement of DCAA ownership and recording of audit trails by checking the corresponding boxes at the bottom of the Timesheet Settings module.